06 Oct Our love/hate relationship with the Holidays Act

 But for now, I’m just outlining the noble principles behind the Holidays Act.

-New Zealand law on holidays and leave has been based on three key concepts:
+New Zealand law on holidays and leave has been based on:

 - For the purposes of rest and recreation, all employees are entitled to enjoy four weeks’ paid annual holidays (or “annual leave”) each year.